BlackAsLight/DocScripts/Espionage Report/README.md

 1. To go [Google App Script](https://script.google.com/home).
 2. Click on New Project.
 3. Give the project a name.
 I suggest 'Espionage Report' or 'Doc: Espionage Report'.
-4. Delete the code already in their and copy-paste the contents of the Server.js file found here above.
+4. Delete the code already in there and copy-paste the contents of the Server.js file found here above.
 5. Open this Google Spreadsheet Template [Doc: Espionage Report - Template](https://docs.google.com/spreadsheets/d/1JJPxw8O3mt_fEy5lqC6OIFdfB29EPzmW5rWBOFUWEcE/edit?usp=sharing) and select Make a Copy found under the File dropdown button on the menu bar.
 6. In the spreadsheet URL you'll want to copy the string of text between `/d/` and `/edit#gid=0`.
-7. Once Copyed you'll want to go back to the Google App Script tab and paste in between the `''` single quotation marks for the variable `spreadsheetID` found on line 9.
+7. Once Copied you'll want to go back to the Google App Script tab and paste in between the `''` single quotation marks for the variable `spreadsheetID` found on line 9.
 8. Click Save.
 Very important that you click Save before proceeding onto the next bit.
 9. Click the blue Deploy button, followed by New Deployment.
 10. Click the Cog wheel for Select Type and select Web App from the dropdown list.